DFHack/dfhack/docs/Compile.rst

 ------------
 DFHack is meant to be installed into an existing DF folder, so get one ready.

+We assume that any Linux platform will have ``git`` available.

-For building, you need a 32-bit version of GCC.
-For example, to build DFHack on a 64-bit distribution like Arch, you'll need the multilib development tools and libraries.
+To build DFHack you need a 32-bit version of GCC.
+On 64-bit distributions (which is most of them), this means you'll  need the multilib development tools and libraries.
 Alternatively, you might be able to use ``lxc`` to :forums:`create a virtual 32-bit environment <139553.msg5435310#msg5435310>`.

 Before you can build anything, you'll also need ``cmake``.
 It is advisable to also get ``ccmake`` on distributions that split the cmake package into multiple parts.

 You also need perl and the XML::LibXML and XML::LibXSLT perl packages (for the code generation parts).
-You should be able to find them in your distro repositories (on Arch linux ``perl-xml-libxml`` and ``perl-xml-libxslt``) or through ``cpan``.
+You should be able to find them in your distro repositories.

+* On Arch linux, ``perl-xml-libxml`` and ``perl-xml-libxslt`` (or through ``cpan``)
+* On 64-bit Ubuntu, ``apt-get install zlib1g-dev:i386 libxml-libxml-perl libxml-libxslt-perl``.
+* On 32-bit Ubuntu, ``apt-get install zlib1g-dev libxml-libxml-perl libxml-libxslt-perl``.
+* Debian-derived distros should have similar requirements.

 To build Stonesense, you'll also need OpenGL headers.

-On 64-bit Ubuntu, ``apt-get install zlib1g-dev:i386 libxml-libxml-perl libxml-libxslt-perl``.
-On 32-bit Ubuntu, ``apt-get install zlib1g-dev libxml-libxml-perl libxml-libxslt-perl``.
-Debian-derived distros should have similar requirements.

 Build